Old Norse: U-umlaut

 Represents the u-umlaut found in Swedish.

 This is still a major difference between Swedish and Faroese and Icelandic today.
-Plurals of neuters do not have u-umlaut at all in Swedish, but in Faroese and Icelandic they do, for example the Faroese and Icelandic plurals of the word land, lond and lönd respectively, in contrast to the Swedish plural land and numerous other examples.
+Plurals of neuters do not have u-umlaut at all in Swedish, but in Faroese and Icelandic they do.
+For example, the Faroese and Icelandic plurals of land: lond and lönd respectively, in contrast to Swedish land.
 That also applies to almost all feminine nouns, for example the largest feminine noun group, the o-stem nouns (except the Swedish noun jord mentioned above), and even i-stem nouns and root nouns, such as Old West Norse mǫrk (mörk in Icelandic) in comparison with Modern and Old Swedish mark.

 Breaking

 Vowel breaking, or fracture, caused a front vowel to be split into a semivowel-vowel sequence before a back vowel in the following syllable.
 While West Norse only broke //e//, East Norse also broke //i//.
 The change was blocked by a //w//, //l//, or /ʀ/ preceding the potentially-broken vowel.

-Some //ja// or //jɔ// and //jaː// or //jɔː// result from breaking of //e// and //eː// respectively.